omundy/learn-computers/topics/networks.md

 ## IP Addresses

 An [Internet Protocol (IP) address](https://en.wikipedia.org/wiki/IP_address) is a numerical label used to identify and connect devices to the Internet.
-Assigned by your Internet Service Provider (ISP), it is required before your device can send data through the network.
+Assigned by your wifi router or Internet Service Provider (ISP), it is required before your device can send data through the network.

 👉 On Google, ["what is my ip"](https://www.google.com/search?q=what+is+my+IP) will yield a number that looks like this: